-WOLC faculty are expected to demonstrate "sustained, documented service16 to [WOLC, CHSS, SHSU] the profession, or community, as appropriate for the discipline" (APS 900417 5.01 b (1)).
+Communication Studies faculty are expected to demonstrate "sustained, documented service to the department, college, university, profession, and community, as appropriate" (APS 900417 5.01b).
 They accomplish this in various ways.
 Some program support and research activities (see above) overlap with service; thus, faculty must choose the most appropriate category for reporting these activities.